SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 • Firefox browser for web automation

-• PyAutoGUI for mouse/keyboard control
+• Reference tool implementations for mouse/keyboard control

 • Python environment with Anthropic SDK